 Alligator and reptile shows are held throughout the day, giving guests a chance to pet and hold alligators and other reptiles.
 As you can imagine, my son was in heaven.
 And honestly, we all had a great time here and learned quite a bit about alligators- It was definitely a highlight of our trip.

-Dinner that night was in the nearby fishing village Little River, where The Parson’s Table is a highly regarded restaurant housed in an 1850s Methodist church.
-We loved the atmosphere inside the restaurant and marveled at the main dining room’s Tiffany chandelier and the elaborate collection of stained glass throughout the restaurant.
+Dinner that night was in a nearby fishing village called Little River, where The Parson’s Table is a highly-regarded restaurant housed in an 1850s Methodist church.
+We loved the atmosphere inside the restaurant and marveled at the main dining room’s Tiffany chandelier and the elaborate collection of stained glass throughout the structure.

-We tried a little bit of everything — for research purposes only, of course — and from the raspberry twist to the cookies to the strawberry cheese danish to the moist crumb buns topped with powdered sugar, every single thing was delicious.
-I would go back here again in a heartbeat.
+We tried a little bit of everything — for research purposes only, of course — and from the raspberry twist to the cookies to the strawberry cheese danish to the moist crumb buns topped with powdered sugar, everything was delicious.
+I would return here in a heartbeat.

 We drove on to Great Escapes Kayak Expeditions in nearby Longs, South Carolina for a two-hour guided expedition on the peaceful Waccamaw River.
-My husband and I opted for tandem kayaks with the kids, but this black river is so calm and easy to navigate that both my 9 and 12 year old easily could have navigated it in solo kayaks.
+My husband and I opted for tandem kayaks with the kids, but this black river is so calm that both my 9 and 12 year old easily could have navigated it in solo kayaks.

 For lunch, we headed back to Little River, where Capt.
 Juel’s Hurricane Restaurant has been open on the banks of the Intracoastal Waterway since the 1950s.
 Our hearty lunch here was another favorite meal of the trip– We feasted on fresh sushi, a crispy fish sandwich with a surprisingly delightful coating of cornflakes, firecracker shrimp, a tender mahi-mahi sandwich, freshly made hushpuppies, and a thick, juicy cheeseburger.